All Episodes

 That has to be the answer.

-Why else would they come up with a plan, a policy that represents suicide for the Iraqi government that has built itself, voted in, been voted in by the people, working hard while being shot at left and right every day to and from work.
+Why else would they come up with a plan, a policy that represents suicide for the Iraqi government that has built itself, voted in, been voted in by the people, working hard while being shot at left and right every day to and from work?

 Why would the Democrats purposely want to establish a date that allows an absolute suicide or genocide to take place over there?

-Now you people need to answer this question for you.
+And you people need to answer this question for you.

-But you gotta answer this question for you.
+You've got to answer this question for you.

 Why would they do it?

-He will tell you that what happened to these two guys and the way it happened has steeled their resolve over there, and they they are loaded for bear more than ever and can't wait to go kick butt for people who are doing this to our guys after having captured them.
+He will tell you that what happened to these two guys and the way it happened has steeled their resolve over there, and they are loaded for bear more than ever and can't wait to go kick butt for people who are doing this to our guys after having captured them.

 This is not battlefield atrocities.